Kelly Bensimon Wows In A Short Skirt & Denim Jacket In Montauk

 Kelly stepped on her dog’s pink leash, which was on the ground, and her pooch focused her attention on something straight ahead.
 The second image in the deck showed Kelly doing the same pose, but she gazed into the camera.
 The former Real Housewives of New York City star opted for a colorful outfit that showed off her incredible physique.

-On her lower-half, Kelly sported a short skit that boasted different designs throughout its body.
-The piece was primarily black and it had patches of pink, white, and gold.
+On her lower half, Kelly sported a short skirt that boasted different designs throughout its body.
+The piece was primarily black, and it had patches of pink, white, and gold.
 The garment was worn high on her waist, and its daringly short length allowed the model to show off her bronze stems.

 Kelly wore a black tank top that was tucked into her skirt, and its scooping neckline teased a glimpse of cleavage.
-She also rocked a denim, button-down top over her tank, and she decorated her collar with a gold chain necklace that boasted a large, circular medallion on end.
+She also rocked a denim, button-down top over her tank, and she decorated her collar with a gold chain necklace that boasted a large, circular medallion.
 She added several other accessories to her outfit, including a ring and bracelet.

 The reality star styled her long, dyed tresses with a middle part, and her hair spilled over either side of her shoulder.
 Kelly added a few loose waves to her mane.